 Between 1953 and 1958 the college was moved from the old campus site, by then surrounded by the city of Fresno, to a 1,410-acre site six miles to the northeast.
 In 1961, under the newly created California State College system, the administration and control of the state colleges was transferred from the State Board of Education to an independent board, the Trustees of The California State Colleges.
 By legislative action in 1972, the state college system became The California State University and Colleges, and in 1982 the system was renamed The California State University.

-In Fall 1991, the university began offering an interdisciplinary doctoral degree (Ed.D.) in educational leadership, offered in partnership with the University of California.
+In 2007, the university began offering its first non-partnership doctoral degree with the Ed.D. in educational leadership.